mkurop/kmeans/README.md

 NVIDIA TITAN RTX GPU wall clock time: 9s

-GPU is almost 10x faster
+GPU is more than 10x faster